Georges-GNM/hackday-gcloud-example-applications/README.md

 ## Node app

-An example node application can be found in the [node-app](./node-app/) directory.
+An example node application and documentation for running and deploying it can be found in the [node-app](./node-app/) directory.

 ## Scala app

-An example Scala application can be found in the [scala-app](./scala-app/) directory.
+An example Scala application and documentation for running and deploying it can be found in the [scala-app](./scala-app/) directory.